H1ghBre4k3r/y-lang/docs/src/implementation/closures.md

 **File**: `crates/why_lib/src/codegen/expressions/id.rs`

-When accessing function-typed variables, the system properly loads closure structs:
+When accessing function-typed variables, higher‑order positions must yield a closure struct.
+Named functions may be stored as raw pointers and wrapped lazily at use sites:

 ```rust
 impl CodeGen for Id<ValidatedTypeInformation> {